maxjerdee/pairwise-ranking/docs/source/usage.rst

 .. autofunction:: ranking.ranks()

-We can also infer the probability that any given match will
+We can also infer the probability that an outcome between two players might occur:

 .. autofunction:: ranking.probability()

+.. _sampling:

 Sampling
 ----------------